Jared1989/Free-Style/README.md

 git clone https://github.com/YOUR_USERNAME/Free-Style.git
 ```

-After downloading your forked repository, navigate into its root directory except the testing instructions:
+After downloading your forked repository, navigate into its root directory:

 ```sh
 cd app/
 ```

-> NOTE: all commands in this document assume you are running them from this root directory.
+> NOTE: all commands in this document assume you are running them from this root directory except the testing instructions.

 Install package dependencies using one of the following commands, depending on how you have installed Python and how you are managing packages: